-- At least 18 years old. - Not related by blood, marriage, domestic partnership, or adoption to the person signing this document. - Not a health care agent appointed by the person signing this document. - Not directly financially responsible for this person's health care. - Not a health care provider directly serving the person at this time. - Not an employee of a health care provider directly serving the person at this time.
+- A. By signing this document as a witness, I certify I am: - At least 18 years old. - Not related by blood, marriage, domestic partnership, or adoption to the person signing this document. - Not a health care agent appointed by the person signing this document. - Not directly financially responsible for this person's health care. - Not a health care provider directly serving the person at this time. - Not an employee of a health care provider directly serving the person at this time.
 In Wisconsin, social workers and chaplains may serve as witnesses even if employed by the health care provider. - Not aware that I am entitled to or have a claim against the person's estate. - B. I know this to be the person identified in this document.
 I believe this person to be of sound mind and at least 18 years old.
 I personally witnessed this person sign this document, and I believe that this person did so voluntarily.

 WITNESS NUMBER ONE:

 Signature: Date:

 Print Name:

 Address:

-City:
+State/ZIP:

 WITNESS NUMBER TWO:

 Signature: Date:

 Print Name:

 Address:

-City:
+State/ZIP:

 INSTRUCTIONS FOR NOTARIZATION (Minnesota or Iowa Only)

+Residents of lowa and Minnesota may have the document signed and stamped by a notary public authorized in their state instead of two witnesses.

 Notary Public:

-n the state of Minnesota/Iowa (circle c one), County of
+In the state of Minnesota/Iowa (circle one), County of

-n my presence on (date) , (name)
+In my presence on (date), (name)

-ed the person signing this document to sign on rnate health care agent in this document.
+Acknowledge his or her signature on this document or authorized the person signing this document to sign on his or her behalf.
+I am not named as a health care agent or alternate health care agent in this document.

-Signature of Notary Notary stamp (required):
+Notary stamp (required):

 Signature of Notary

 Title (and rank)

 My commission expires (date):